 Printed Circuit Board Assemblies (PCBAs) are often viewed as commodity items.
 But consistently producing them in volume can take time to perfect.
 Electronics manufacturing services (EMS) providers may well have their own preferences when it comes to their choice of machine type and brand.
 But, broadly speaking, the process steps that they go through to produce PCBAs are the same.
+There is, however, one specific step that can make all the difference.

-The reflow oven is used primarily for the reflow soldering of surface mount electronic components to printed circuit boards (PCB).
+The reflow oven is used primarily for the reflow soldering of surface mount electronic components to Printed Circuit Boards (PCB).

 If you fail to profile the oven correctly, then all of the hard work and effort that has gone into loading feeders, programming the machines, optimising the build and then running the production line will be wasted.